Employer Fairs - information for students

 All UWE Bristol students and recent graduates are welcome to come along on the day.
 Employers/Exhibitors will be promoting a variety of graduate employment, undergraduate placements, internships, and work experience opportunities.
 There will also be exhibitors promoting international opportunities including work, study, and volunteering.

 Why should I attend the Employers Fair?

-- To gain a sense of the wide variety of organisations that recruit graduates and the range of different roles you can apply to.
+- To get expert advice from companies – researching a wide variety of organisations that recruit graduates and find out about the different roles you can apply to.

 Make the most from your visit

 Watch this short film for our top five tips on how to engage with employers, speak confidently about yourself and begin mapping out your career.

 Download our free app to improve your Employers Fair experience.
 Search for Career Fair Plus in your App Store and search for UWE Bristol as your organization for a full list of exhibitors and who they want to meet, a comprehensive fair map, talk details and other essential information to ensure you’re ready to meet the employers.